AWehenkel/ADA-2017/FinalProject/README.md

 - Continue working on year / genre analysis

 # Members contributions
-We all worked in paralell and cross checked our work.
+We all worked in parallel and cross checked our work.
 However each member of the group focused his work on one specific sub-analysis.
 - Quentin
   - Dataset Cleaning
   - Feature analysis section